dart-lang/site-www/src/language/pattern-types.md

 In the first case, the logical-and pattern `y && z` evaluates first because logical-and patterns have higher precedence than logical-or.
-But parenthesizing the logical-or pattern in the next case causes it to evaluate first, resulting in a different match.
+If you enclose the logical-or pattern in parentheses in the next case, the pattern evaluates first.
+This results in a different match.

 ## List